The Best Ways to Explore Downtown Durham’s Social District

 What’s off-limits?

 Frontline folks working at participating businesses — as well as those that aren’t — are trained in the art of hospitality, not babysitting.
-As we all get accustomed to this next mode of operating, patience and moderation are in, while disgruntlement and frustration are out.
+Patience and moderation are in, while disgruntlement and frustration are out.
 Other ABC laws remain in effect, obviously, so keep alcohol consumption to those over 21 and throw your disposable cup away before you enter a vehicle.

 What are the boundaries of The Bullpen?